 Intracoastal Realty is a full-service real estate brokerage specialising in residential real estate.
-Headquartered in Wilmington, North Carolina, the company has ten offices and 600+ real estate agents and staff, serving clients in Wilmington, Wrightsville Beach, Carolina Beach, Kure Beach, Southport, Bald Head Island, Ocean Isle Beach, Leland, Hampstead, and Topsail area.
+With headquarters in Wilmington NC (North Carolina) the company has ten offices and 600+ real estate agents and staff, serving clients in Wilmington, Wrightsville Beach, Carolina Beach, Kure Beach, Southport, Bald Head Island, Ocean Isle Beach, Leland, Hampstead, and Topsail area.

 Making print part of its cloud-first strategy was driven by a desire to streamline management of the infrastructure and shore up security across a distributed rather than centralised print environment.

-The company’s 18 printing devices installed across ten locations are used by office-based staff as well as the company’s independent agents.
+The company’s 18 printing devices installed across ten locations are used by office staff as well as the company’s independent agents.
 “We have people who go into the same office every day, they have a desktop computer, so providing access to a printer is pretty simple,” CIO John Schweighardt explained.